Jacksonville Armada FC

 Jacksonville Armada FC is an American professional soccer team based in Jacksonville, Florida.
-They most recently played in the National Premier Soccer League (NPSL), the fourth tier of the American soccer pyramid, during the 2018 season while also retaining their membership in the North American Soccer League (NASL), a league that was in the second tier but postponed its 2018 season.
+They were founded in 2013 as an expansion franchise in the North American Soccer League (NASL), the second tier of American soccer, and played until the league folded in 2018.
+Armada FC then moved to the National Premier Soccer League (NPSL), the fourth tier of the American soccer pyramid, during the 2018 season before going on hiatus.
+They are set to resume play in MLS Next Pro in 2027.

 History

+Launch in North American Soccer League

 In May 2013, Jacksonville businessman Mark Frisch and former Major League Soccer player Darío Sala formed Sunshine Soccer Group with the intention of bringing professional soccer to Jacksonville.
 The effort was bolstered by several successful soccer matches held at TIAA Bank Field, including two national team games that set records for international friendlies.
-The North American Soccer League invited the group to present a bid for a 2015 expansion team at their July 25, 2013 board meeting.
+The North American Soccer League invited the group to present a bid for a 2015 expansion team at their July 25, 2013, board meeting.
 The bid was accepted, and the NASL announced that Jacksonville and Oklahoma City FC would receive franchises for the 2015 season.

 The organization has announced that Sala would serve as general manager, and former NFL Europe and Jacksonville Jaguars executive Steve Livingstone will serve as President.
 On February 18, 2014, the team announced its name would be Jacksonville Armada FC, and that its colors would be navy blue, royal blue, gold, and white.
 On June 11, 2014, the team announced it had hired former Argentine player José Luis Villarreal as its first head coach.

 The team began playing in the 2015 NASL Spring season.
 After a few pre-season games in February and March, the club played its first league game, at home, on April 4, 2015, defeating FC Edmonton, 3–1.
 On September 21, 2015, the club announced the dismissal of head coach Guillermo Hoyos, general manager Dario Sala and assistant coaches Edison Ibarra, Sebastian Fabres and Rafael Perez Nino.
 The Armada stood 11th and last in the North American Soccer League.
 The decision came just three months after the team had extended Hoyos' contract through the end of 2019.
-"Following an in-depth analysis of the team and operations, I am confident that a new direction is needed to turn around our team", Armada owner Mark Frisch said in a statement.
+"Following an in-depth analysis of the team and operations, I am confident that a new direction is needed to turn around our team", Armada owner Mark Frisch said.
 Director of player development Eric Dade took over through the end of the 2015 NASL season.